Schinoussa Travel Guide (2026): Beaches, Restaurants & Where to Stay

 One thing worth seeking out specifically: Schinoussa cheese, made on the island.
 It’s different from anything you’ll find off it.

 Deli Restaurant — Our pick for the best food on the island, with views to match.
 Go for dinner.
+One of our favorite restaurants in all of Greece.

 Nikolas of Schinoussa — The taverna most people end up coming back to.
 The lobster pasta is the dish people talk about.